 In 2016, Pope Francis declared an eighth spiritual and corporal work of mercy – Care for our common home.

 Catherine’s deep faith in God who is Mercy, and her experience of the pain of poverty, shaped her prayer and in turn her prayer shaped her ministry.
 The Suscipe of Catherine McAuley reflects this for us all.

 Today, as Sisters of Mercy, we commit ourselves to a life long journey of discovery of the Mercy of God, which is so often found in the lives and struggles of the suffering and the poor.
 On this journey we begin to understand our own poverty and our need for God’s Mercy.
 We seek the face of God who is merciful and we try to live in a way that reflects this awareness.
 Recognising that we are connected with every living thing on our planet, we are mindful that care for our earth community is explicit in everything that we do.
-We share this awareness and this particular lens on the revelation of God as Mercy, with our Associates, co-workers, friends, families and all those whose faces reflect the invitation and the challenge to us to respond to them with compassion and justice.
+We share this awareness and this particular lens on the revelation of God as Mercy, with our Associates, co-workers, friends, families and all those whose faces reflect the invitation and the challenge to us to respond with deeper reverence for all of creation.